FedML-AI/FedML/python/app/fednlp/README.md

 Adjust the hyperparameters in `seq_tagging/config/fedml_config_mpi.yaml`

-To run sequence tagging on Onto dataset using MPI simulator follow the following steps:
+To run sequence tagging on wikiner dataset using MPI simulator follow the following steps:

 ```bash
 1. cd seq_tagging/